Theodosia Burr Alston: Disappearance at sea

 Several months after the War of 1812 broke out, Alston's husband was sworn in as governor of South Carolina on December 10.
 As head of the state militia, he could not accompany her on the trip north.
-Burr sent Timothy Green, to accompany her instead.
-Green possessed some medical knowledge.
+Burr sent Timothy Green, who possessed some medical knowledge, to accompany her instead.

 On December 31, 1812, Alston sailed aboard the schooner Patriot.
-The Patriot was a famously fast ship, which had originally been built as a pilot boat, and had served as a privateer during the war, when it was commissioned by the U.S. government to prey on English shipping.
+The Patriot was a famously fast ship, which had originally been built as a pilot boat and had served as a privateer during the war, when it was commissioned by the U.S. government to prey on English shipping.
 It had been refitted in December in Georgetown, its guns dismounted and hidden below decks.
 Its name was painted over and any indication of recent activity was entirely erased.
 The schooner's captain, William Overstocks, desired to make a rapid run to New York with his cargo; it is likely that the ship was laden with the proceeds from its privateering raids.

 The Patriot and all those on board were never heard from again.

 Rumor and folklore

 Immediately following the Patriot's disappearance, rumors arose.
-The most enduring were that the Patriot had been captured by a pirate, that something had occurred near Cape Hatteras, notorious for wreckers who lured ships into danger.
+The most enduring was that the Patriot had been captured by a pirate, and that something had occurred near Cape Hatteras, notorious for wreckers who lured ships into danger.

 Aaron Burr refused to credit any of the rumors of his daughter's possible capture, believing that she had died in a shipwreck.
-But the rumors persisted long after his death, and after around 1850, more substantial "explanations" of the mystery surfaced, usually alleging to be from the deathbed confessions of sailors and executed criminals.
+But the rumors persisted long after his death, and after around 1850, more substantial "explanations" of the mystery surfaced, usually alleging to be from the deathbed confessions of sailors and from criminals about to be executed.